-Judge orders 30-year-old NY man to move out of parents’ home in ‘surreal’ court hearing
+Judge orders 30-year-old NY man to move out of parents’ home

-SYRACUSE, N.Y. – Mark and Christina Rotondo wanted their 30-year-old son, Michael, to move out of their Camillus, NY, home.
+SYRACUSE, N.Y. – A judge has sided with the mother and father of a 30-year-old man who refused to move out of his parents' upstate New York home.

+Mark and Christina Rotondo wanted their son Michael out of their home in Camillus.

-He wouldn’t, and after a legal battle that made its way to New York’s highest court, State Supreme Court Justice Donald Greenwood sided with the parents Tuesday and told Michael he would have to leave.
+But he refused and a legal battle made its way to New York's highest court, where State Supreme Court Justice Donald Greenwood told Michael on Tuesday that he would have to move out.

-The story went viral after Syracuse.com first reported on it last week; its article features a series of letters the Rotondos gave their son, starting with one on Feb.
-2 of this year giving him 14 days to move out.
-Letters given to him after that include everything from a formal eviction notice to money ($1,100 to help him find a new place), advice (“There are jobs available even for those with a poor work history like you.
-Get one.”), and strongly-worded suggestions that he sell his things (“especially … any weapons you may have”) to raise funds.
+The story went viral after Syracuse.com first reported on it last week.

+The article featured a series of letters the Rotondos gave their son, starting with one on Feb.
+2 giving him 14 days to move out.

+Letters given to him after that include everything from a formal eviction notice to money ($1,100 to help him find a new place), advice ("There are jobs available even for those with a poor work history like you.
+Get one."), and strongly-worded suggestions that he sell his things ("especially ... any weapons you may have") to raise funds.

 The Rotondos went to the town court in April after Michael stayed put, then found out only a state Supreme Court justice could remove a family member.

-During Tuesday’s hearing, which Syracuse.com called “surreal,” Michael Rotondo argued with the judge for 30 minutes, including insisting he was legally entitled to six months’ notice before having to move out.
+During Tuesday's hearing, which Syracuse.com called "surreal," Michael Rotondo argued with the judge for 30 minutes.
+He insisted he was legally entitled to six months' notice before having to move out.

 The judge said that's not true, pointing to an appellate court decision ruling, and asked the parents' lawyer to come up with an eviction order that Greenwood could sign.
 He also asked adult protective services to investigate the case.

 Outside the courthouse, Michael Rotondo, who moved back home eight years ago after losing a job, told reporters he would appeal the decision.
-He said he doesn’t speak to his parents but that he is not ready to move out.
-According to court filings cited by ABC 7, his parents say he does not contribute to household expenses or do chores.
+He said he doesn't speak to his parents but that he is not ready to move out.

+According to court filings cited by ABC 7 Chicago, his parents said he does not contribute to household expenses or do chores.

 This article originally appeared on Newser: In 'Surreal' Hearing, Judge Orders Son, 30, to Move Out of Parents' Home